datawire/ambassador-docs/docs/cloud/latest/config-analysis/reference/index.md

 We strongly urge you to separate out files that get applied to different clusters into different directories.

-Organizing your manifests in this manner will save you from accidently applying manifests to a cluster.
+Organizing your manifests in this manner will save you from accidentally applying manifests to a cluster.
 When running `kubectl apply -f $DIRECTORY`, kubectl will search the directory and apply _all_ the manifest files in that directory, and this could have undesired consequences.